naugtur/brikwars-zombie/index.md

 Zombies move `2”` a turn (random direction if wandering)

 When a zombie gets spawned roll a die.
 If `D6 <= DANGER_LVL` the zombie will be wandering

+A wandering zombie (or a horde) changes direction at random each turn.
+You can just spin a bottle or something.

 ---